nehaljwani/team.exiv2.org/book/IMaEA.md

 ### Writing Files

 Exiv2 is very reliable at writing files which conform to standards.
 Andreas has done a wonderful job to ensure that we never damage or corrupt a file.
 I believe he uses a "double blind" technique to write the file in memory and verify it before updating the file on disk.
-More research is required into this important subject.
+More research needed.

 [TOC](#TOC)
 <div id="8"/>